-The Group has transactional currency exposures arising from sales or purchases that are denominated in a currency other than the respective functional currencies of the Group entities, primarily United States Dollars (USD).
+The Group has transactional currency exposures arising from sales or purchases that are denominated in a currency other than the respective functional currencies of the Group entities, primarily United States Dollars ("USD").

-The foreign currencies in which these transactions are denominated are mainly USD.
-Approximately 71% (2019: 68%) of the Group's sales are denominated in foreign currencies while almost 12% (2019: 14%) of costs are denominated in the respective functional currencies of the Group entities.
+The foreign currencies in which these transactions are denominated are mainly in USD.
+Approximately 64% (2020: 71%) of the Group's sales are denominated in foreign currencies while almost 16% (2020: 12%) of costs are denominated in the respective functional currencies of the Group entities.
 The Group's trade receivable and trade payable balances at the date of the reporting period have similar exposures.

 The Group and the Company also hold cash and cash equivalents denominated in foreign currencies for working capital purposes.
-At the date of the reporting period, such foreign currency balances (mainly in USD) amounted to \$21,143,000 (2019: \$21,826,000) and \$3,890,000 (2019: \$5,744,000) for the Group and the Company respectively.
-The foreign currency balances is described in more detail in Note 19.
+At the date of the reporting period, such foreign currency balances (mainly in USD) amounted to \$18,880,000 (2020: \$21,143,000) and \$4,600,000 (2020: \$3,890,000) for the Group and the Company respectively.
+The foreign currency balances are described in more detail in Note 18.